1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application: Evaluation

-$G_{A}$ have higher accuracy on Q6/Q13/Q14/Q16, compared with $G_{B}$.
-For Q6, five $G_{A}$ participants answered the two ways to rewrite the file while only two in $G_{B}$ answered the two ways.
-For example, through the question answering videos, we noticed that P3 and P9 used the same query for retrieval(i.e., ``How to rewrite the content of a file'').
+$G_{A}$ had higher accuracy on ten questions (Q6/Q12/Q-\\18/Q19/Q20/Q24/Q25/Q26/Q28/Q29), compared with $G_{B}$.
+Specifically, for Q6/Q7/Q12/Q18/Q19/Q28, five $G_{A}$ participants answered correctly while only two $G_{B}$ participants answered correctly.
+For example, through the videos, in order to solve Q6, we noticed that P3 and P9 used the same query for retrieval(i.e., ``How to rewrite the content of a file'').
 The difference is that P3 directly acquired the correct answer through the \textit{Task-align} relation between the two tasks given by our tool, while P9 got only one way to rewrite files from Task-KG tool that did not satisfy the question answer.
-For Q13/Q14/Q16, six $G_{A}$ participants answered correctly while none of them in $G_{B}$ were answered correctly.
-For example, through the question answering videos, in order to solve the Q14, we observed that P11 first inputted the misused method (i.e., \textit{java.sql.Statement.executeQuery()}) as the query to search with the API-KG tool, and got the \textit{java.sql.Statement.executeQuery()} definition from the searching results but he failed to fix the programming issues.
+For Q20/Q24/Q25/Q26/Q29, six $G_{A}$ participants answered correctly while none of them in $G_{B}$ were answered correctly.
+For example, through the question-answering videos, in order to solve the Q29, we observed that P11 first input the misused method (i.e., \textit{java.sql.Statement.executeQuery()}) as the query to search with the API-KG tool, and got the \textit{java.sql.Statement.executeQuery()} definition from the searching results but he failed to fix the programming issues.
 And then P11 reformulated the query with the exception information thrown by the program (i.e., \textit{can not issue data manipulation statements with executeQuery()}), and inputted it into the Task-KG tool.
 However, he only got the task ``how to use executeQuery() execute the statement in SQL.'', and fail to fix the programming issues again.
 And the P6 inputted the issue code statement into our tools, and acquired the answer through the \textit{Function-Replace} relation between \textit{Statement.executeQuery(String)} and \textit{Statement.executeUpdate(String)} given by our tool and he succeeded in fixing the programming issue.